farkon00/binarian/README.md

 There are 6 types in binarian, one of them isnt recomended to use and was added for techinical porpuses.

   ## int
-  Most common type in binarian, represents any integer from -9,223,372,036,854,775,808 to 9,223,372,036,854,775,808(64 bits limits).
+  Most common type in binarian, represents any integer.
 In binarian also takes place of boolean.
+Examples : `0 -69 420`

   ## float
-  Number with floating decimal point, has slower arithmetics operation then int and range of values are smaller.
+  Number with floating decimal point, has slower arithmetics operation then int.
 But you can have fractions with it.
+Examples : `420.69 -24.0000 96.0001`

   ## str
   String of characters, matched only with ".
 Str can contain escape characters new line, tab etc., to use them put \ before character e. g. "\\", "\n" "\"".
+Examples : `"Hellow world\n" "\tBrackets : [] {} ()"`

   ## list
   List can contain any objects of any other types.
 Look to [Lists](#lists) for more details.
+Examples : `[6 9 "420" [420.69]]`

   ## function
   Type representing function usually defined by [func](#func) keyword.